Last Updated on

 There are 206 members of the IOC as of 2019.
-The difference between the UN and the IOC is that the IOC includes several non-independent countries which are usually considered a territory of a larger country—most of these fall under territories of the United States, territories of the UK, or French territories.
+The difference between the UN and the IOC is that the IOC includes several non-independent countries, most of which are usually considered a territory of a larger country—most of these fall under territories of the United States, territories of the UK, or French territories.
 Notable ones include such places as Hong Kong, Puerto Rico, Guam, the Cook Island, and the British Virgin Islands.
 The IOC also includes Taiwan (known in the IOC as Chinese Taipei) which is not a member of the United Nations.

-Here are the 13 places which are members of the International Olympic Committee, but are not in the United Nations:
+These are the 13 places that are members of the International Olympic Committee, but are not in the United Nations:

 US Virgin Islands

 Even this list isn’t complete, however.
-There are countries which are de facto independent countries but aren’t recognized by anyone else.
+Some countries are de facto independent countries but aren’t recognized by anyone else.
 They control their own territory, have their own currency, run elections and everything else a country does, except they don’t have relations with anyone else.

-There are also additional territories which are not in international organizations like the IOC.
-Territories like Gibraltar, French Polynesia, Greenland, Curacao, and even Antarctica are distince geographical places, but are not listed as “countries” on any of the above lists.
+There are also additional territories that are not in international organizations like the IOC.
+Territories like Gibraltar, French Polynesia, Greenland, Curacao, and even Antarctica are distinct geographical places, but are not listed as “countries” on any of the above lists.

-Charles Veley was at one time the self-proclaimed “Most traveled person on Earth”.
+Charles Veley was at one time the self-proclaimed “Most traveled person on Earth.”
 Actually, I have no reason to quibble with that title.
-He put in a helluva lot of effort into completing the TCC list and then set out for more.
-His website, mtp.travel goes every further than the TCC and lists every US state, Canadian province, and region of Russia, Australia, China, and Brazil.
+He put in a helluva lot of effort into completing the TCC list, and he then set out for more.
+His website, mtp.travel goes even further than the TCC and lists every US state, Canadian province, and region of Russia, Australia, China, and Brazil.
 It also goes the added step of merging the ham radio DXCC list, which is where the list begins to lose me.
-They list 873 places, of which I’ve been to 383 (as of 2019).
+That list has 873 places, of which I’ve been to 383 (as of 2019).

 To me, a place is a place because it has some significance.
 It could be political (see the UN list), it could be cultural, historic, or natural.
-That is why in my sidebar I also take note of every one of these types of places that I visit.
+That’s why in my sidebar I also take note of every one of these types of places that I visit.
 Such as the: